Islamabad International Airport: Cargo

-Statistics

 Ground transport

+Road

 The airport is connected to Islamabad via the Srinagar Highway and Rawalpindi via the GT Road (Highway N-5).
-A four-lane highway is also under construction to serve cargo traffic.
+A four-lane highway was constructed to serve cargo traffic.
+The Srinagar Highway is also connected to M-1 Motorway, providing another connection to the airport from Peshawar, Chiamkiani, Nowshera, Risalpur, Jehangira, Lawrencepur, Burhan Attock and Fateh Jang.

+Public transportation

+A metrobus rapid transit service, which commenced operations on 18 April 2022, connects the airport with Islamabad and Rawalpindi.

+Accidents and incidents

+There are no reported accidents at this airport currently.